 We found 4 family medicine practitioners who accept Humana HMO Open Access Copay 100/1000 near Mcgregor, TX.

-Dr. Keith Boles' area of specialization is family medicine.
-Patients rated him highly, giving him an average of 4.5 stars out of 5.
-He is in-network for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
-Dr. Boles is a graduate of Texas Tech University Health Sciences Center, Paul L. Foster School of Medicine.
+Dr. Keith Boles' medical specialty is family medicine.
+He graduated from Texas Tech University Health Sciences Center, Paul L. Foster School of Medicine.
+Patient reviews placed him at an average of 4.5 stars out of 5.
+Dr. Boles takes Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.

 Conditions / Treatments